 Supporting Australian small business to create jobs.

-Draft rules have been announced for the hiring credit scheme, which outlines eligibility criteria and the ineligibility of sole traders.
+Rules for the hiring credit scheme outline eligibility criteria and the ineligibility of sole traders.
 The program has been designed to assist 450,000 young people back to work. $4 billion has been allocated to businesses who hire eligible employees between now and 6 October 2022, with payments effective for 12 months after the hire date.
 Effectively requiring funding until October 2023.

 JobMaker payments will be paid in what has been labelled ‘JobMaker Periods’ – three-month blocks over a 12 month period.